marcotallone/railway-scheduling/README.md

 The project is developed in `Python` and uses the [`Gurobi` solver](https://www.gurobi.com/) for the optimisation problems, hence the installation of the following library is needed:

-- `gurobipy`, version `12.0.0 build v12.0.0rc1`: the official `Gurobi` Python API, which requires to have an active `Gurobi` license and the solver installed on the machine.
+- `gurobipy`, version `12.0.0`: the official `Gurobi` Python API, which requires to have an active `Gurobi` license and the solver installed on the machine.
 An [academic license](https://www.gurobi.com/academia/academic-program-and-licenses/) was used to develop the project.

 The following **optional** Python libraries are needed in order to run the `Jupiter Notebooks` in the [notebooks/](./notebooks) folder: